vtexdocs/help-center-content/docs/tutorials/en/what-is-the-period-considered-for-calculating-my-billing.md

 ---
-title: What is the period considered for calculating my billing?
+title: 'What is the period considered for calculating my billing?'
 id: 2vnhGtq7vKkqY6q2uqIQMO
 status: PUBLISHED
 createdAt: 2019-01-24T20:45:47.622Z